 Their servers are SNI-enabled, so you do not need to purchase dedicated IP or anything to install SSL certificates on multiple domains.

 These days, Let’s Encrypt is quite common and is not such a big thing to mention as an advantage.
-However, I include it here as some hosting companies like GoDaddy and Hostinger still charge for it.
+However, I include it here as some hosting companies like GoDaddy and Hostinger still charge extra for it.

 When multiple users share the same resources on shared hosts, security can be a concern.